ic3-software/ic3-reporting-api/doc/WidgetTemplate.md

 ### Lazy-Loading Third Party Libraries

-A new widget is more likely requiring a new Javascript library.
+A new widget is more likely requiring a new JavaScript library.
 This library can be either loaded when the icCube Dashboards application is starting or when the widget needs to be rendered.
-As icCube is using Webpack as its Javascript bundler you can use dynamic import when implementing those new widgets and configure accordingly the `resolveDefinition`
+As icCube is using Webpack as its JavaScript bundler you can use dynamic import when implementing those new widgets and configure accordingly the `resolveDefinition`
 method: